 Reykjavik's Electric Bike Infrastructure

-Reykjavik, like many Nordic cities, is committed to being a bicycle-friendly city.
-Over the past years, it has been improving its cycling infrastructure to facilitate safer and more comfortable journeys for cyclists, including those using electric bikes.
+Reykjavik is committed to being a bicycle-friendly city.
+Over the past years, it has been improving its cycling infrastructure to facilitate safer and more comfortable journeys for cyclists.
 Here's an overview of Reykjavik's e-bike infrastructure:

 • Cycling Paths: Reykjavik has been progressively expanding its network of cycling paths to make the city more accessible and safer for cyclists.
-The paths are generally well-marked and separate from motor traffic, connecting different parts of the city and making it easy for e-bike riders to commute or tour around.
+The paths connect different parts of the city and make it easy for e-bike riders to tour around.

 • E-bike Charging Stations: Charging stations specifically for e-bikes are not yet widespread in Reykjavik, so e-bike users are often advised to charge their bikes at home or their accommodation.